 - State of South Carolina Scholarship Appeals

 To appeal the loss of a state scholarship (Palmetto Fellows or LIFE), you must appeal directly to the South Carolina Commission on Higher Education (CHE) as Clemson University does not have the authority to make exceptions to state legislation and/or regulations.
-More information can be found at the Commission’s website.
+More information can be found on the Commission’s website.

 The official method of communication with the Clemson University Student Financial Aid Office is via the University issued email account.
 In order to stay informed and aware, students are required to set up and maintain their email accounts.
 You should check your email frequently.